sednanref/angularjs_course/README.md

-# Project from the Angular JS Course
+# Excercises and assignments of the Angular JS Course provided by Coursera